Netcracker/qubership-git-system-follower/docs/concepts/gears.md

   - Another docker image of another package
 ```

-### Gears and Versioning
-Every Gears must have a version number.
-A version must follow TBD

 ### The `apiVersion` field
 `apiVersion` field allows git-system-follower to understand which version of this Gear